Written by Kep

 Malformity has had about as uncommon a journey to their debut full-length Monumental Ruin as any band ever.
 2021 marks a full THIRTY YEARS since bassist Eric Snodgrass and guitarist Dan Ratanasit first got together and formed the group in 1991, and 26 since they added a drummer and second guitarist and released their first demo, Black Holes to Heaven, in 1995.
-After those two demos, they split up entirely for nearly TWENTY MORE YEARS before reforming with new members Craig Vogel and Glenn Sykes on drums and guitar in 2014.
+After another demo, they split up entirely for nearly TWENTY MORE YEARS before re-forming with new members Craig Vogel and Glenn Sykes on drums and guitar in 2014.
 Now, after two well-received EPs (Lectures on the Apocalypse and The Rapturous Unraveling) in ’15 and ’18, Malformity is finally, finally ready to drop their first full album into the world.

 And you know what they say, right?
 Good things are worth waiting for.